technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 1/Lab 1 - Build a custom connector for existing API and use that in canvas app.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image3.png)

-6. The following image shows an example of the OpenAPI version of what was shown on the documentation page.
+6. The following image shows an example of the OpenAPI version.
 Right-click and select **Save as**.

      ![Screenshot of an arrow pointing to the save as button.](./media/image4.png)